Is Marijuana Legal in Tennessee?

 Dickerson and Terry plan to push again in January but they may be met with some skepticism from newly elected governor Bill Lee, who said in a recent televised debate on News2 that there is not enough substantive data to support medical marijuana right now.

-The oil must be acquired legally in the U.S. and outside of Tennessee.
+Under current Tennessee marijuana laws, the CBD oil must be acquired legally in the U.S. and outside of Tennessee.

 Medical Marijuana Registry

-Tennessee recognizes only Intractable seizures, such as epilepsy, as a valid medical condition.
+Tennessee recognizes only intractable seizures, such as epilepsy, as a valid medical condition.